NotThorny/setLevel/README.md

 There will probably be issues if you don't use the commands as intended so follow the usage.

+### No relog needed for levels to set!

 ## Installation

-Get latest release from releases
+Get latest release from [releases](https://github.com/NotThorny/setLevel/releases)

 Place setLevel.jar into your `\grasscutter\plugins` folder and restart the server if it was already running